rajitchaudhary/rajitchaudhary/README.md

 Estatehub - An estate management platform using the MERN stack. <br>

-CMS - A college student management system using React. <br>
+CMS - A college management system using React. <br>